cyyang75/my-homelabs/README.md

 ### I consistently practice in my homelabs to gain hands-on experience and ensure continuous improvement.

-### These are some of the commonly used software tools I work with in these labs: Wireshark, Nmap, Snort, Metasploit, Kali Linux, Burp Suite, Splunk, OpenVAS, Hashcat, OSSEC, John the Ripper, Tenable Nessus.
+### These are some of the commonly used software tools I work with in these labs:

+Wireshark, Nmap, Snort, Metasploit, Kali Linux, Burp Suite, Splunk, OpenVAS, Hashcat, OSSEC, John the Ripper, Tenable Nessus.

 ---

-### This is a recent lab I completed:
+### This is a lab I recently completed:

 Lab Components: